Chopta

 Tungnath Temple

-Trek to the highest Shiva temple in the world, surrounded by jaw-dropping Himalayan vistas.
-Insider Tip: Visit at sunrise for a golden glow on the peaks—locals swear it’s a spiritual awakening.
+Trek to the highest Shiva temple in the world at 3,680 meters, surrounded by jaw-dropping Himalayan vistas.
+Insider tip: Start early to avoid midday heat and catch the sunrise from the temple for a surreal experience.

 Chandrashila Peak

-Summit this 4,000-meter peak for a 360-degree view of Nanda Devi, Trishul, and Kedarnath.
-Insider Tip: Carry a thermos of chai; the chilly summit wind hits hard.
+Summit this 4,000-meter peak for a 360-degree view of peaks like Nanda Devi and Trishul.
+Insider tip: Carry a light jacket even in summer—winds at the top can be unexpectedly chilly.

 Deoria Tal